IBM/aspera-cli/README.erb.md

 * --ask-options=&lt;yes|no&gt; (default=no)
    * optional parameters/options are asked to user

-## Output Format
+## Output

 Command execution will result in output (terminal, stdout/stderr).
 The information displayed depends on the action.

-Types of result include:
+### Types of output data

+Depending on action, the output will contain:

 * `single_object` : displayed as a 2 dimensional table: one line per attribute, first column is attribute name, and second is atteribute value.
 Nested hashes are collapsed.
 * `object_list` : displayed as a 2 dimensional table: one line per item, one colum per attribute.